YezhaoZhong/SKR/README.md

     * B: all, rare.
     * C: pathway, Chem, DGI, indication, target, transporter, enzyme.
     * D: AUPR, AUROC, AUPRperdrug, AUROCperdrug, AUPR+AUROC, AUPR+AUROCperdrug.
+    * For example, the p-value of method comparison in rare ADRs of SIDER, using the pathway feature, and under the metric AUPR: [pvalue_SIDER_rare_pathway_AUPR.xlsx](https://github.com/YezhaoZhong/SKR/blob/main/results/pvalue_SIDER_rare_pathway_AUPR.xlsx)

 * [SVM_RF.ipynb](https://github.com/YezhaoZhong/SKR/blob/main/SVM_RF.ipynb): SVM, RF and BRF is not competitive as the others and time consuming.
-Therefore, we run them seperately to reduce the tuning time of [mainSIDER_all.ipynb] and [mainOFFSIDES_all.ipynb].
+Therefore, we run them seperately to reduce the tuning time of [mainSIDER_all.ipynb](https://github.com/YezhaoZhong/SKR/blob/main/mainSIDER_all.ipynb) and [mainOFFSIDES_all.ipynb](https://github.com/YezhaoZhong/SKR/blob/main/mainOFFSIDES_all.ipynb).
     * Output 1. [hyperpars.xml](https://github.com/YezhaoZhong/SKR/blob/main/data/hyperpars.xml): Tuned hyperparameters for each method in Nested CV and CV, using different features.

 * [time.ipynb](https://github.com/YezhaoZhong/SKR/blob/main/time.ipynb):This file compares the runtime of SKR, VKR, KRR, SVM, RF, and BRF on the hold-out set.